 Our Trust has a vaccination hub at King George Hospital.

 The King George Hospital vaccination hub is accessible for anyone who meets the eligibility criteria and can be booked via the national booking system.

 |Friday||Age 18+ (Moderna)||Age 12 to 17 (Pfizer)|

 King George Hospital, Goodmayes, Ilford, IG3 8YB

-Our vaccination centre is clearly signposted and has a one-way system with an external entrance and exit.
+Our vaccination hub is clearly signposted and has a one-way system with an external entrance and exit.
 You do not need to enter our hospital when attending your appointment.